 Oracle Users Forum Sessions

+We recommend that attendees pre-enroll for sessions using the Schedule Builder tool.
 Attendees who do not pre-enroll can attend any session if space is available.

 The User Group Pavilion

-Representatives from participating user groups will be on hand at the User Groups Pavilion in Moscone West, Lobby Level 2.
+Representatives from participating user groups will be on hand at the User Groups Pavilion in Moscone West, Lobby Level 2, Overlook 2A.
 There you can discuss the benefits of user group membership, hear about the latest programs, and find out how to get involved.
 If you're a member of a user group already, stop by to see what's new and to reconnect with old friends.
 If you're not a member of a user group or are new to Oracle, explore the opportunities and benefits of user group affiliation and representation.

 The value of user groups to your organization can be tremendous.
-View testimonials from leaders in the Oracle user group community.
+Learn how to join an Oracle User Group.